 “[her poems] walk the line between mythic and contemporary”—The Forward

 Alicia holds a MFA in Poetry from Warren Wilson College and a MA in Jewish Women’s and Gender Studies from the Jewish Theological Seminary.
-She is the recipient of fellowships from Bread Loaf Writers Conference and Lower Manhattan Cultural Council, the Matt Clark Poetry Prize from New Delta Review, and the Sarah Verdone Award for Writers from LMCC (Lower Manhattan Cultural Council).
+She is the recipient of fellowships from Bread Loaf Writers Conference and Lower Manhattan Cultural Council, the Matt Clark Poetry Prize from New Delta Review, and the Sarah Verdone Award for Writers from Lower Manhattan Cultural Council.
+She is a 2020 Oregon Literary Fellow in poetry.

-Her nonfiction appears in the Huffington Post, Tablet, and Kveller.
-She is currently at work on a spiritual memoir.
+Alicia’s personal essays appear in the Forward, Huffington Post, Tablet, Jewish Journal, and Kveller.
+She is currently at work on a spiritual memoir interwoven with stories of Biblical women.